nighthawk/web-longplay/longplay/ios/index.md

         description: Works with any music that is in your Music app, be it from Apple Music, iTunes purchases or manually synced.
         fontawesome: fas fa-heart

+  - title: Enjoy your music
+    subtitle: Quickly start listening, stay in the flow with infinite album shuffle or your own queue, and take albums with you wherever you are.
+    features:
+      - title: Infinite album shuffle
+        description: Stay in the flow, with smart shuffle depending on your current collection or sort order.
+        fontawesome: fas fa-random
+        new_in: 2.0
+      - title: Shuffling becomes an experience
+        description: Hold down the shuffle button to start cycling through albums.
+Let go to pick.
+Swipe left/right to manually go back or forward through the albums.
+        fontawesome: fas fa-dice
+        new_in: 2.0
+      - title: Album queue
+        description: Do it your way and queue up albums manually.
+        fontawesome: fas fa-list-ul
+        new_in: 2.0
+      - title: Home Screen widgets
+        description: Mini album wall for your home screen, that doubles as a "Feeling lucky" play button.
+        fontawesome: fas fa-th-large
+      - title: CarPlay
+        description: Access your albums and collection from the comfort of your driver's seat.
+Perfect for long road trips.
+        fontawesome: fas fa-car
+        new_in: 2.0
+      - title: AirPlay aware
+        description: Switch to an AirPlay speaker or headphones right from the Now Playing screen.
+        fontawesome: fas fa-music

   - title: Organise the way you want
     features:
       - title: Organise albums into collections